 Inflammation The response of the body to infection or injury that is characterized by redness, swelling, warmth, pain, and/or loss of function.
 Inframammary Below the breast.
 Inframammary fold The crease at the base of the breast and the chest wall.
 Inframammary incision An incision made in the fold below the breast.
 Inpatient surgery A surgical procedure in which the patient is required to stay overnight in the hospital.
 Intracapsular rupture A type of rupture in which the silicone gel remains inside the scar tissue capsule surrounding the implant.
 Lactation The production and secretion of milk by the breast glands.
 Low molecular weight silicones Components of silicone of smaller molecular weight that may bleed (leak) out of silicone gel.
+Lymph nodes Structures that play an important part in the body's defense against infection.
+They filter lymph, which travels throughout the body in the lymph system, as part of the immune system.
+Common areas where the lymph nodes can be felt with the fingers include: groin, armpit, neck, under the jaw and chin, behind the ears, and on the back of the head.
 Lymphadenopathy Enlargement of the lymph node(s).
+Lymphedema Swelling of the lymph node(s).
 MRI Magnetic resonance imaging.
 A radiographic examination that currently has the best ability to detect rupture of gel-filled breast implants.
-Malposition Implant malposition or displacement is when the implant is not in the correct spot in the breast.
-This could have been due to incorrect placement of the implant during the surgery or due to shifting of the implant position over time.
-Mammary Pertaining to the breast.
-Mammography A type of X-ray examination of the breasts used for detection of cancer.
-Mammoplasty Plastic surgery of the breast.